Facebook

 Safest Pruning Shears

-These are also designed for right and left-handed users to ensure safety no matter who is using them.
+These tools are designed for right-handed and left-handed users to ensure safety for all.

-Besides the safety, this is great for precise and specific cuts.
-You can use these to get into hard-to-reach places without damaging other parts of your plants.
+Besides the safety, this is great for precise cuts.
+You can use these in hard-to-reach places without damaging other parts of your plants.

 Cleaning Tip